The Ridgelet Prior: A Covariance Function Approach to Prior Specification for Bayesian Neural Networks: Supplementary Material

 \subsection{An Analogous Result to \Cref{thm: recon_rate} for Unbounded $\phi$}

 In this section we state and prove an analogous result of \Cref{thm: recon_rate} that holds under weaker assumptions on the activation function $\phi$, with a correspondingly stronger assumption on the GP.
 This ensures that our theory is compatible with activation functions $\phi$ that may be unbounded, including the ReLU activation function $\phi(x) = \max(0,x)$.
+An example of the associated pair function $\psi$ is given in \Cref{ex: ridgelet_func}.

 First of all, we recall that a positive semi-definite function $k : \mathbb{R}^d \times \mathbb{R}^d \rightarrow \mathbb{R}$ \textit{reproduces} a Hilbert space $\mathcal{H}_k$ whose elements are functions $f : \mathbb{R}^d \rightarrow \mathbb{R}$ such that $k(\cdot,\bm{x}) \in \mathcal{H}_k$ for all $\bm{x} \in \mathbb{R}^d$ and $\langle f , k(\cdot,\bm{x}) \rangle_{\mathcal{H}_k} = f(\bm{x})$ for all $\bm{x} \in \mathbb{R}^d$ and all $f \in \mathcal{H}_k$.
 The Hilbert space $\mathcal{H}_k$ is called a \textit{reproducing kernel Hilbert space} (RKHS) .
 It is a well-known fact that GP sample paths are not contained in the RKHS induced by the GP covariance kernel i.e. $f \sim \mathcal{GP}(m,k) \implies \mathbb{P}(f \in \mathcal{H}_k) = 0$, unless $\mathcal{H}_k$ is finite dimensional \cite[Theorem 7.5.4]{Hsing2015b}.
 However, $\mathbb{P}(f \in \mathcal{H}_R) = 1$ holds whenever $\mathcal{H}_R$ satisfies \emph{nuclear dominance} over $\mathcal{H}_k$; see \cite{Lukic2001}.
 The additional assumption that we require on the GP in this appendix is that the GP takes values in a RKHS $\mathcal{H}_R$ where $R$ is continuously differentiable.
 Intuitively, this imposes an additional smoothness requirement on the GP compared to \Cref{thm: recon_rate}.
 Our analogous result to \Cref{thm: recon_rate} is as follows: